Onar Onarheim

 Onar Selmer Onarheim (15 October 1910 - 2 April 1988) was a Norwegian politician for the Conservative Party.
-He was born in Kvinnherad.
+He was born in Kvinnherad Municipality.

 Onarheim served in the position of deputy representative to the Norwegian Parliament from Hordaland, during the terms 1961-1965 and 1965-1969.
 From August to September 1963, he served as the Minister of Fisheries during the short-lived centre-right cabinet Lyng.

-Onarheim was a member of Stord municipality council from 1947 to 1964 and 1979 to 1983, serving as mayor since 1954 and deputy mayor in 1982-1983.
+Onarheim was a member of the municipal council for Stord Municipality from 1947 to 1964 and 1979 to 1983, serving as mayor since 1954 and deputy mayor in 1982-1983.

 Onar Onarheim had two adopted children, Onar Onarheim Jr. and Torunn Onarheim Staurset.